Kaido Kaaberma

-Kaido Kaaberma (born 18 November 1968) is an Estonian épée fencer.
+Kaido Kaaberma (born 18 November 1968) is an Estonian épée fencer and coach.

 Kaaberma won the bronze medal in the épée individual competition at the 1999 World Fencing Championships.
 He won a silver medal in 2001 with the Estonian épée team at the World Fencing Championships in Hungary.

 Kaaberma won eight Estonian championships in épée fencing between the years 1988 and 2005.
 He has competed at the 1992, 1996 and 2000 Summer Olympics.